aanshh0810/Virtual-Temperature-Sensor/README.md

 The project involved developing a Virtual Temperature Sensor that can estimate the internal temperature of an electric motor without relying on physical temperature sensors.
 The goal was to leverage machine learning and domain-specific knowledge to create a reliable, real-time prediction system using existing motor parameters.

-I am still working on this wonderful project .
-Keep tracking this